 6. Storing of Cement bags during the rainy season should be neglected.

-7. As far as possible, the storing of cement for a long period should be neglected.
+7. As far as possible, the storage of cement for a long period should be neglected.

-8. When cement is to be stored in bulk form, it should be store in air-tight cylindrical containers known as silos or bins.
+8. When cement is to be stored in bulk form, it should be stored in air-tight cylindrical containers known as silos or bins.

 1. Content Filter & Authenticity Checking Team, Dream Civil International